javascripter/rsd-next-expo/README.md

   }
 ```

-This line is required because expo-router depends on schema-utils which depends on ajv^8, and eslint requires ajv^6, causing dependency mismatches.
-You cannot directly add resolutions to ajv because of breaking changes between the versions, schema-utils version has been downgraded instead.
+This resolution is required because `expo-router` depends on `schema-utils`, which in turn depends on `ajv^8`.
+However, eslint requires `ajv^6`, causing dependency mismatches.
+To resolve this issue, the version of schema-utils has been downgraded instead of directly adding resolutions to ajv due to breaking changes between the versions.